HBurd/SuperComputer/README.md

 ```

 This elaborates and runs `alu.vhd`, `alu_tb.vhd`, and any common library files.
-Waves are output to `alu.vhd`.
+Waves are output to `alu.wave`.
 We can view them by running

 ```
 gtkwave alu.wave